ABRAHAMS, VIVIAN RUDOLPH

 Vivian appears to have secured a job as a Clerk in Penang where he was residing in 1910 (Source: Fiji Times Directory and Handbook of Fiji.)
 In 1912 he is listed as an Overseer, in Rewa (Source: England, United Grand Lodge of England Freemason Membership Registers, 1751-1921.
 Initiated Lodge of Fiji, Suva 21 October 1912.)

 VR Abrahams answered the call for volunteers to fight in Europe in late 1914 – he was enrolment No. 17 in a force of 56 which made up the 1st Fiji Contingent, Fiji Defence Force (57 in total if Cpt Charles Swinbourne, who accompanied both the 1st and 2nd Contingents to England, is included.)

-The contingent was farewelled by the Governor, Sir E Bickham Sweet-Escott KCMG, who hosted a luncheon for them at the Club Hotel on 31 December 1914 and they departed Fiji at midnight on 1 January 1915 on board the RMS Makura bound for Vancouver via Honolulu.
+The contingent was farewelled by the Governor, Sir E Bickham Sweet-Escott KCMG, at a luncheon hosted by the Honourable Henry Marks at the Club Hotel on 31 December 1914.
+They departed Fiji at midnight on 1 January 1915 on board the RMS Makura bound for Vancouver via Honolulu.

 RMS Makura, with signatures of members of the Ist Fiji Contingent

 The contingent arrived in Vancouver on 16 January 1915, ill prepared for the Canadian winter, having travelled in tropical dress.
 Thanks to the kindness of some of the women of Victoria (where the Makura made a brief stop), they were provided with warm clothing, caps and mittens for their journey across Canada.
 On disembarkation in Vancouver the Fijians marched to the railway station where they boarded a train for Montreal and then onwards to Halifax.